Founded 1977 · ORCL · CIK 1341439

 2005

-Appointed Executive Vice President and Principal Financial Officer effective September 22, 2025, succeeding Catz as Oracle's PFO.
-Previously served as Executive Vice President, Operations.
+Served as Executive Vice President and Principal Financial Officer from September 22, 2025 (succeeding Catz) until April 6, 2026, when he stepped down as PFO and as a Section 16 officer upon Hilary Maxson's appointment as CFO.
+Continues as Executive Vice President, Operations, focusing on Oracle's go-to-market operations and strategic initiatives.
 Joined Oracle in 2005 and has held various senior operating roles since.

 Edward Screven